 Subject to favorable snow and weather conditions.

-- Nature of the terrain Stone Ground Grit
+- Nature du terrain Stone Ground Grit